BarbaraJoebstl/da2_the_unsinkable_titanic/README.md

 ##Run
 You can run the .ipynb file with the [python notebook](https://ipython.org/notebook.html).
+Or simply take a look at the output [here](http://tschebee.net/exploring-survival-on-the-titanic/).

+##Data
+The data used is provided in this project with the titanic_data.csv.
-Those libraries are used:
+Those python libraries are used:
 - pandas
 - numpy
 - matplotlib
 - seaborn

-##Data
-The data used is provided in this project with the titanic_data.csv.